 Initially, the content is aligned/parallel to the image plane.
 By modifying the corners, the perspective of the content is changed so that the vanishing points for this content are now defined by vertical and horizontal line segments.
 There is also a 3D interpretation of this, namely that by modifying the corners, a 3D rotation can be solved for and applied to this content to make the content appear as if it is being viewed from this new perspective.

-To corner pin, select a surface and click the Structure icon in the Toolbar or press S. A green bounding box with corners should appear around the selected surface.
-Drag a corner of the Structure and release to pin it in place.
-Corner pinning edits can be reset by clicking the Fit Structure to Masks button in the Properties Panel under Structure.
+To corner pin, select a surface and click the Perspective Warp icon in the Toolbar or press W. Drag a corner of the Asset layer and release to pin it in place.
+Corner pinning edits can be reset by clicking the Reset button in the Properties Panel under Perspective.

 When one Surface is created, it is reusable on every Slide in the project.
 Unique content can be added to the same Surface on every individual Slide.